mwangiiharun/accelara/README.md

 ```

 This runs the full build process with verification:
-1. Builds Go binaries (`bin/api-wrapper`)
+1. Builds Go binaries (`bin/api-wrapper`, `bin/iris`)
 2. Builds React frontend
+3. Verifies all resources are in place
+4. Compiles Rust backend (Tauri) in release mode
-3. Packages Electron app
+5. Packages Tauri app with all binaries bundled
-4. Runs `scripts/createDMG.js` which:
-   - Verifies binaries are copied correctly (size, permissions, existence)
-   - Creates properly named ACCELARA.app
-   - Updates Info.plist with correct app name and icon
-   - Unpacks sql.js for database functionality
-   - Creates app.asar if missing
-   - Verifies binary exists and is executable before DMG creation
-   - Creates DMG
+6. Creates DMG automatically
-   - Mounts DMG and verifies binary is accessible (post-verification)

-**Output:** `release/ACCELARA.dmg` - A verified DMG file ready for distribution.
+**Output:** `src-tauri/target/release/bundle/dmg/ACCELARA_*.dmg` - A verified DMG file ready for distribution.

 **What you get:**
-- `ACCELARA.dmg` - The installer that makes macOS users feel fancy (with verified binary)
+- `ACCELARA.dmg` - The installer that makes macOS users feel fancy (with all binaries properly bundled)
 - `ACCELARA.app` - The actual app (because `.app` bundles are macOS's way of saying "I'm organized")
+- All Go binaries in `Resources/bin/` (Tauri handles this automatically, no more manual copying!)

-**Note:** The build process includes multiple verification steps to ensure the Go binary (`api-wrapper`) is correctly included and accessible.
-If verification fails, the build will exit with an error.
+**Note:** The build process includes resource verification to ensure everything is in place before building.
+Tauri automatically bundles resources correctly, so no more missing binary issues!

 **Pro tip:** If you want to code-sign it (so macOS doesn't throw scary warnings), you'll need an Apple Developer account.
 But honestly, who has $99/year for that?
 Just tell users to right-click and "Open Anyway" like the rest of us rebels.